 IEG, in its ICR reviews, sometimes downgrades Bank project ratings because of the absence of evidence on results, not necessarily because of evidence of weak results (34 percent of Bank projects were downgraded in FY12-14).
 This evaluation reviewed a random sample of 105 ICR reviews for projects where IEG downgraded the outcome rating.
-Weak or missing evidence was explicitly cited as a contributing factor to IEG's decision to downgrade in 70 percent of downgrades (figure 3.2).6 Consistent with this, the Jobs Cross-
+Weak or missing evidence was explicitly cited as a contributing factor to IEG's decision to downgrade in 70 percent of downgrades (figure 3.2).
+15 Consistent with this, the Jobs Cross-Cutting Solutions Area traced all instances of recent IEG downgrades in its area back to data challenges.

-Note: Based on a sample of 105 downgraded projects.

-Cutting Solutions Area traced all instances of recent IEG downgrades in its area back to data challenges.
 Most staff engage in formal self-evaluation very infrequently (apart from ISRs) and find it counter-intuitive that projects that lack strong evidence on outcomes are rated low.
-The lack of evidence on results also affects a substantial number of projects (the precise number is not known) where operational staff propose what they consider a relatively low rating to avoid a downgrade.7
+The lack of evidence on results also affects a substantial number of projects (the precise number is not known) where operational staff propose what they consider a relatively low rating to avoid a downgrade.16 subtle but important point, which also affects the interpretation of project outcome ratings reported in the corporate scorecards.

 The implication is that a weak rating can mean two very different things: weak achievement of development objectives or weak or absent evidence of results (or some combination of the two).
-Many stakeholders do not seem to be aware of this subtle but important point, which also affects the interpretation of project outcome ratings reported in the corporate scorecards.
+Many stakeholders do not seem to be aware of this